The most likely places to meet single parents for more than friendship.

 Meet single parents at the gym

 If you can’t think of anywhere else to meet people for dating, you can always look at the places that you currently frequent, or locations that are already part of you and your children’s routine.
 The gym is one of the best examples.
 If you already attend a regular class or training session, you’ve probably met most of the people who frequent the same gym that you do.
-The familiarity will make it easier for you to strike up a conversation.
+The familiarity will make it easier for you to strike up a conversation, especially if your gym is small and local.
 Looking for a potential partner at the gym also allows you to look for someone without compromising your own schedule.